 38 Degrees members have contributed to some incredible, people-powered victories since we started working together to make change happen.
 We helped stop the Government’s plans to sell off our ancient national forests.
-We helped stop plans for a massive mega-dairy in Lincolnshire.
-We contributed to stopping Donald Trump’s plans to build a golf course at the expense of families in Menie, Scotland, who were at risk of eviction.
+We helped stop plans for a nuclear dump in the Lake District.
 38 Degrees members helped convince the government to sign up to the EU Directive on human trafficking, helping prevent trafficking in the future as well as ensuring victims are properly looked after.
 We forced the Olympic sponsors not to dodge their tax, stopped eBay from selling illegal bee-killing pesticides, and stopped the unpopular hospital closure clause from becoming law.

 Campaigns are chosen by members.
-Members often take part in votes to choose which campaigns to make our highest priorities.
+Members often take part in polls to choose which campaigns to make our highest priorities.
 38 Degrees members can also suggest campaigns on the 38 Degrees website , as well as by sharing ideas on the Facebook page, blog, or by tweeting their idea to @38_degrees.
 Staff and volunteers in the 38 Degrees office then work together to identify the issues most important to members.
 You can find out more information on the campaign choosing process here.

 Yes.
 38 Degrees campaigns on both local and national issues.
 It’s up to 38 Degrees members to set the priorities.

 Does 38 Degrees have local branches?

-38 Degrees members often meet up locally, take part in activities related to 38 Degrees campaigns.
+38 Degrees members often meet up locally to take part in activities related to 38 Degrees campaigns.
 For example they may meet up to deliver a petition to their local MP, or to discuss ways to protect the NHS in their local area.

 38 Degrees doesn't operate "official" local branches – it's much more informal than that.
 38 Degrees members come together when they want to, and the office does its best to inform other local members how they can join in.
 You can look here to see if there are any local events happening in their area via email, Facebook, Twitter or the website.
 If you’re organising a meet-up with other 38 Degrees members locally, pop the staff team an email and we can try and spread the word.